Krdusk/Gains-Grains/README.md

 ## Design Inspiration:
 The platform’s visual design focuses on a distinct and engaging user experience, influenced by:

-- Neon Aesthetics
+- Neon Aesthetics:
   High-contrast visuals and glowing elements that create a modern and energetic interface.

-- Pixar Animations
+- Pixar Animations:
   Clean, expressive, and user-friendly design inspired by Pixar’s storytelling style, ensuring accessibility and visual appeal.

 ## Technical Stack: